Adele Cosgrove-Bray is a writer, poet and artist who lives on the Wirral Peninsula in England.

 Sketching in Birkenhead Park

-For sheer convenience, I used a small sketchpad and a fine-line ink pen as both could be carried in one pocket.
-This ensured tools were light and easy to transport, and kept my hands free for holding my dogs' leads—simple logic.
+For sheer convenience, I use a small sketchpad and a fine-line ink pen as both could be carried in one pocket.
+This ensured tools were light and easy to transport and kept my hands free for holding my dogs' leads—simple logic.

-Once I really started looking, I found the park offered a lot.
-I had moved to this area not long before this project began, and so there was much that was new to me.
-For the artist, the park offers open spaces, old trees and wooded copses, water scenes, wildlife, bridges, buildings and, of course, the activities of people whether they're taking a stroll or playing sports
+For any artist, the park offers open spaces, old trees and wooded copses, water scenes, wildlife, bridges, buildings and, of course, the activities of other people whether they're taking a stroll or playing sports.

-My sketches were usually done rapidly.
-This is partly because wildlife rarely stands still, which makes quick and decisive observation a must.
+My sketches are usually done rapidly.
+This is partly because wildlife rarely stands still, which makes quick and decisive observations a must.
 Precise detail doesn't particularly interest me; if I wanted that I'd use a camera.
 Having said that, I have also taken numerous photographs of the park, but I actually prefer my sketches as a basis for the paintings which I'm now creating as this project progresses naturally into its next phase.

-Having created a large collection of rapidly-done sketches, I then made a video slide-show from them, which you can view further down this page.
+Having created a large collection of rapidly-done sketches, I then made video slide shows from them, one of which you can view further down this page.